HARMONIC: Cognitive and Control Collaboration in Human-Robotic Teams: The HARMONIC Framework

-BTs typically use a blackboard architecture to maintain and access frequently checked condition variables \cite{shoulson2011parameterizing, colledanchise2021implementation}.
-In the context of HARMONIC, a state manager keeps track of these variables on the tactical layer and allows for efficient querying and updating of the system's state during operation based on the sensory inputs and action commands received from the strategic layer.
+In the context of HARMONIC, the state manager module (a blackboard) keeps track of condition and state variables on the tactical layer \cite{colledanchise2021implementation}.
+As shown in Fig. \ref{fig:Harmonic-sys}, this allows for efficient querying and updating of the system's state during operation based on the sensory inputs and action commands received from the strategic layer.
+Sensory inputs are continuously written into the State Manager (SM), where the attention module filters and packages this perception data for the OntoAgent in the strategic layer.
+Simultaneously, the high-level action commands sent by the OntoAgent through the Interface APIs are also unpacked for updating the variables in the SM.

-BTs for HARMONIC robots follow a design template prioritizing safety and needs \cite{venkata2023kt}, as shown in Fig. \ref{fig:genericBT}.
-Collision avoidance subtrees are placed leftmost, followed by robot needs subtrees, then action command subtrees triggered by the strategic layer.
-Fallback subtrees on the far right provide actions when the robot is idle or other conditions aren't met, such as random walks or waiting at the base station.
-This structure leverages the left-to-right execution of BTs to ensure proper prioritization of tasks.

-The translation of the action commands to the appropriate state flags and control variables is done through the action data communication APIs, which modify the placeholder variables in the State Manager on the tactical layer.
+While sensor data and physical state tracking operate in real time, the strategic layer runs asynchronously.
+Real-time control is achieved through the data available in the SM, which is accessed in parallel by the LiveBT (a BT instance), a module that chooses policies and actions stored in the Action Manager libraries.
+This architecture enables HARMONIC to maintain real-time behavior while supporting higher-level planning capabilities.

+These APIs update the placeholder variables within the State Manager, ensuring accurate and timely control of the tactical layer operations.

+The HARMONIC architecture aligns with Kahneman's dual-system approach \cite{kahneman2011thinking}, with the OntoAgent in the strategic layer implementing System 2 (slow, deliberative reasoning) and the BTs in the tactical layer implementing System 1 (fast, intuitive responses).
+This structure allows for integrating reflexive and deliberative functioning, flexible scheduling and adaptation, which in turn enables real-time prioritization of goals and actions.
+As a result, HARMONIC effectively handles computational delays, contingencies, safety concerns, and resource optimization through a combination of low-level planning and reactive algorithms.